lisamelton/video_transcoding/README.md

 ### When will you add support for H.265 video?

-[High Efficiency Video Coding](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding) or H.265  is the likely successor to [H.264](https://en.wikipedia.org/wiki/H.264/MPEG-4_AVC), which is the format currently output by `transcode-video`.
-HandBrake has supported H.265 ever since it included the [x265 video encoder](http://x265.org/).
+HandBrake has supported [High Efficiency Video Coding](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding) or H.265 ever since it included the [x265 video encoder](http://x265.org/).

-My ratecontrol system couldn't be applied with the x265 encoder in older versions of HandBrake because it didn't allow access to `qpmax`, critical for maintaining quality in certain situations.
-The latest version of HandBrake includes a new encoder which fixes that.
+You can try HEVC transcoding now using the `--encoder` option:

+    transcode-video --encoder x265 "/path/to/Movie.mkv"

-But support also requires equivalent quality at a smaller size when using my rate control system.
-And performance is an issue.
-While speed continues to improve, the x265 encoder is still considerably slower than the current H.264 system.
+While speed continues to improve, x265 is still considerably slower than the default x264 encoder.

-You can try _experimental_ HEVC transcoding now with an advanced option:

-    transcode-video --handbrake-option encoder=x265 "/path/to/Movie.mkv"

-But use this _only_ with `HandBrakeCLI` version 1.0.0 or later.

 ### What about hardware-based video transcoding?

-Hardware-based encoders, like those in [Intel Quick Sync Video](https://en.wikipedia.org/wiki/Intel_Quick_Sync_Video), are available in HandBrake for Windows and Linux as well as HandBrake nightly builds for macOS.
+Hardware-based encoders, like those in [Intel Quick Sync Video](https://en.wikipedia.org/wiki/Intel_Quick_Sync_Video), are often considerably faster than x264 or x265.
+Some are available in recent versions of HandBrake.

 Check the output of `HandBrakeCLI --help` to find out if your platform has any of these video encoders available.
 The names of these encoders all end with "`_h264`" (for H.264) or "`_h265`" (for HEVC).

-You can try hardware-based transcoding now with an advanced option.
+You can try hardware-based transcoding now using the `--encoder` option.
 On macOS, select the H.264 encoder this way:

-    transcode-video --handbrake-option encoder=vt_h264 "/path/to/Movie.mkv"
+    transcode-video --encoder vt_h264 "/path/to/Movie.mkv"

-While they have their own ratecontrol systems, you can still use the `--target` option with these encoders.
+You can also use the `--target` option with these encoders.

 ### How do you assess video transcoding quality?